 organic remains the ideal.

-Although the food and flavoring industries do use citrus essential oils to flavor particular foods and beverages, I strongly encourage you not to ingest essential oils without consulting with a qualified aromatherapy professional or first procuring an adequate knowledge of aromatherapy.
+Although the food and flavoring industries do use citrus essential oils to flavor particular foods and beverages, I strongly encourage you not to ingest essential oils without consulting with a qualified aromatherapy professional or first studying and procuring an adequate and well-rounded knowledge of aromatherapy.
+Bear in mind that the food and flavoring industries create huge batches and the amount of oil that winds up being ingested per individual serving is miniscule.
+Despite the claims of some companies/ distributors/consultants/salespeople, adding essential oils to drinking water is not recommended.
 Become intimately familiar with Essential Oil Safety.
-Essential oils are best treated like medicines and can be toxic and fatal if misused.
+Essential oils are best treated like medicines and some essential oils can be toxic or fatal if misused.
 For more information, see Internal Use of Essential Oils.

 Important Note: The essential oil information provided within the Essential Oil Properties & Profiles area is intended for educational purposes only.
 This data is not considered complete and is not guaranteed to be accurate.
 Profiles for several absolutes are included within the directory, and are denoted as such.